 To determine if the cancer has spread to the lymph nodes or bones, the physician may order a CT scan of the pelvis or a bone scan.
 This is only done when the physician deems the cancer to be very serious.

-No. However, you can take measures to reduce the risk by maintaining your health in general — healthy diet, being physically active and visiting the doctor on a regular basis.
+No. However, you can take measures to reduce the risk by maintaining your health in general by having a healthy diet, being physically active and visiting the doctor on a regular basis.
 Clinical studies are ongoing which are testing the ability of some agents like vitamin E and selenium to prevent prostate cancer.

 The number of men diagnosed with prostate cancer remains high.
 However, survival rates are improving.
 It is estimated that 89 percent of men diagnosed with the disease will survive at least five years, while 63 percent will survive 10 years or longer.

-External beam radiation therapy (EBRT): This is the most commonly used type of radiation therapy.
+External Beam Radiation Therapy (EBRT): This is the most commonly used type of radiation therapy.
 The emergence of EBRT as a treatment for prostate cancer occurred in the 1950s with the development of high-powered X-ray machines called linear accelerators.
 Linear accelerators produce very powerful X-rays that penetrate deep into the body.
 These X-rays destroy tumor cells by damaging their DNA.
 Just as with a diagnostic X-ray, there is a brief exposure to the radiation, typically lasting several minutes.
-Once the treatment is over, there is no radiation in the patient’s body.
-The treatment is completely non-invasive, so there is no discomfort to the patient during the delivery of the radiation.
+Once the treatment os over, there is no radiation in the patient’s body.
+The treatment is completely non-invasive, so there is no discomfort to the patient during delivery of the radiation.
 EBRT is typically given once per day, five days per week.
-Primary treatment for localized prostate cancer usually requires about eight weeks of treatment.
+Primary treatment for localized prostate cancer usually requires about right weeks of treatment.

-Treatment of intermediate-risk clinically localized prostate cancer: The “intermediate-risk” category generally includes patients with bulky T2a disease, PSA greater than 10 ng./ml. but less than or equal to 20 ng./ml. and/or Gleason grade seven.
+Treatment of intermediate-risk clinically localized prostate cancer: The “intermediate-risk” category includes patients with bulky T2a disease, PSA greater than 10 ng/ml but less than or equal to 20 ng/ml and/or Gleason grade seven.
 In addition, recent studies have suggested that the extent of tumor on biopsy, often referred to as “percent positive biopsies” may help sort out which men in this category have outcomes more similar to the low or high-risk group.
-Men with just a little cancer found on biopsy might have outcomes more in line with low-risk patients while men with extensive cancer may be at greater risk for treatment failure.
+Men with just a little cancer found on biopsy might have outcomes more in line with low risk patients while men with extensive cancer may be greater risk for treatment failure.
 Overall, many men in this category may still have cancer confined to the prostate or along the edge of the prostate.
 The risk of spread outside the prostate is greater, however, than that for men with all low-risk features.

 Given the many nuances in the presentation of intermediate-risk disease a number of treatment options may be appropriate.
 These options may include radical prostatectomy, EBRT, prostate brachytherapy or a combination of EBRT and brachytherapy.
 Androgen suppression therapy, commonly referred to as hormonal therapy, may also have a role in treatment of intermediate-risk prostate cancer when combined with radiation.
 While in men with high-risk prostate cancer the role of hormonal therapy with radiation is now established, the role in treatment of intermediate-risk prostate cancer remains to be fully defined.
 The results of two large clinical studies now completed are awaited in the next several years and hopefully will provide answers.
 In the meantime, a large study of previously treated patients at the Dana-Farber Cancer Institute did suggest a benefit to the addition of six months of hormonal therapy to EBRT in this patient group and therefore at least warrants consideration when radiation therapy is used.